dus4nstojanovic/create-files-from-template-cli/README.md

 npm install -g @beezydev/create-files-from-template-cli
 ```

 2. The next step is to create a configuration file - _cfft.config.json_.
-It can be done automatically (recommanded), or you can do it manually. **Navigate your terminal to the _root_ folder** of your application.
+It can be done automatically (recommended), or you can do it manually. **Navigate your terminal to the _root_ folder** of your application.

 3. **Execute the cfft command** to create a configuration file: